-These records will include those resulting from truncated investigations that led to no adjudication because the acts alleged did not constitute a violation of these policies and in which the Formal Complaint (or allegation therein) was dismissed.
+These records will include those resulting from truncated investigations that led to no adjudication because the acts alleged did not constitute a violation of this policy and in which the Complaint (or allegation therein) was dismissed.

 - 10. Recording: No unauthorized audio or video recording of any kind is permitted during any meeting held pursuant to the procedures outlined in this policy including investigation interviews. - 11.
-Federal Timely Warning Obligations: Parties reporting sexual assault, domestic violence, dating violence, and/or stalking should be aware that under the Clery Act, Simon's Rock must issue timely warnings for incidents reported to them that pose a serious or continuing threat of bodily harm or danger to members of the campus community.
-Simon's Rock will ensure that a Complainant's name and other identifying information is not disclosed, while

-- still providing enough information for community members to make safety decisions in light of the potential danger. - 12.
+Federal Timely Warning Obligations: Parties reporting sexual assault, domestic violence, dating violence, and/or stalking should be aware that under the Clery Act, Simon's Rock must issue timely warnings for incidents reported to the institution that pose a serious or continuing threat of bodily harm or danger to members of the campus community.
+Simon's Rock will ensure that a Complainant's name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the potential danger. - 12.
 Federal Statistical Reporting Obligations: Certain campus officials those deemed Campus Security Authorities - have a duty to report the following for federal statistical reporting purposes (Clery Act) including homicide, sexual assault, robbery, aggravated assault, burglary, motor vehicle theft, and arson; hate crimes; domestic violence, dating violence, and stalking; arrests and referrals for disciplinary action for weapons-related law violations, liquor-related law violations, and drug abuse-related law violations.
 All personally identifiable information is kept private in Clery reports. - 13.
-Academic Freedom: These policies are not intended to restrict teaching methods or freedom of expression, nor will it be permitted to do so.
+Academic Freedom: This policy is not intended to restrict teaching methods or freedom of expression, nor will it be permitted to do so.
 Offensiveness of conduct, standing alone, is not sufficient for the conduct to constitute prohibited misconduct.
-The conduct must be sufficiently serious to interfere with an individual's ability to participate in employment or educational programs and activities from both a subjective and objective perspective. - 14.
-Revision of this Policy and Procedures: These policies and procedures may be amended at any time.
+The conduct must be sufficiently serious to interfere with an individual's ability to participate in employment or educational programs and activities. - 14.
+Revision of this Policy and Procedures: This policy and procedures may be amended at any time.
 Any amendments will be published widely to the Simon's Rock community. - 15.
-Transcript Notations for Suspension, Expulsion, and Withdrawal: For crimes of violence (as defined below).
-Simon's Rock will make a notation on the transcript of students found responsible after a Title IX or Equity process that they were "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
-Except for charges under the Title IX policy, for a student who withdraws from Simon's Rock while such charges are pending, and declines to complete the disciplinary process, Simon's Rock shall make a notation on the transcript of such student that they "withdrew with conduct charges pending."
-The student may seek removal of a transcript notation for a suspension one year after conclusion of the suspension or for withdrawal one year following the withdrawal by requesting a meeting with the Dean of Students where the student will be given the opportunity to show cause as to why the transcript notation should be removed.
-Notations for expulsion shall not be removed.
+Transcript Notations for Suspension, Expulsion, and Withdrawal: For crimes of violence (as defined below), Simon's Rock will make a notation on the transcript of students found responsible after a Title IX and Equity process that they were "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
 If a finding of responsibility is vacated for any reason, any such transcript notation shall be removed.
 "Crimes of Violence" shall include the conduct violations which correlate with: Criminal Homicide, Rape, Fondling, Incest, Statutory Rape, Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, and Arson.